 In response to Adams’s passionate speech, the king answered with his true thoughts on the separation of the American and British peoples.
 He said, “I will be very frank with you, I was the last to consent to separation; but the separation having been made, and having become inevitable, I have always said, as I say now, that I would be the first to meet the friendship of the United States as an independent power.”
 The king was not an unreasonable man.
 He didn’t want to relinquish the 13 colonies, but he knew that having them as allies could potentially be very beneficial.

 Previous to this appointment, Adams had served as minister to France.
-Through all his serving abroad, there was one common vein: he always wanted to be home in America.
-King George III knew how he had felt about France (I’ll give you a hint—he wasn’t a fan), so he asked Adams about that.
+Through all his serving abroad, there was one common vein: He always wanted to be home, in America.
+King George iii knew how Adams had felt about France (I’ll give you a hint—he wasn’t a fan), so he asked Adams about that.
 Adams’s response was legendary: “I must avow to your Majesty, I have no attachment but to my own country.”

 And there you have it.
-The reason Adams was able to do all he did.
-Adams was dedicated to his country.
-He loved America.
-What kept him going through those years abroad was his love for America and his love for his family.
+The reason Adams was able to score this impressive feat of statesmanship was because he was dedicated to his country.
+His love for his family and America is what kept him going during his many years abroad.
 But even better than Adams’s answer was the king’s response: “An honest man will never have any other.”

-The king of England may not have been a fan of America at the start, but he was a fan of patriotism.
-John Adams displayed a lot of tenacity and dedication to America.
+The king of England may not have been a fan of America at the start, but he was an admirer of patriotism.
+John Adams displayed a lot of tenacity and dedication.
 He wasn’t going to fluff words just to impress the king of England.
-He was respectful to the king, but he didn’t compromise with his core values, and that included his love of his country.
+He was respectful to the king, but he didn’t compromise with his core values.

-From John Adams’s dedication to his country, we can learn another kind of dedication—a dedication to our core values.
+From John Adams’s dedication to his country, we can learn to be dedicated to our core values as well.
 In our case, that is a dedication to God’s law and God’s commandments.
 If somebody asked us about our beliefs, about our citizenship, what would we say?
-Philippians 3:20 says that our citizenship is in heaven.
+Philippians 3:20 says our citizenship is in heaven.
+That is where our true attachment needs to be.

 After this meeting, King George iii and John Adams had a deep, mutual respect for one another.
-They knew what had to happen for these two countries to succeed together, and they respected each other for sticking to their country and to what they believed.
+They knew what needed to happen for these two countries to succeed together, and they respected each other’s loyalty.

-John Adams knew what country he was a citizen of, and for him there was no other.
+John Adams knew where his loyalties lay.
 It should be the same for us.
-Just as Adams was a citizen of young America, we are citizens of God’s family.
-We should know what our beliefs are and stick to them.
-An honest man will never do anything other than that.
+Just as Adams was a citizen of young America, we are citizens of God’s Family.
+We should know what we believe and stick to it.
+An honest man will never do anything else.